cypress-io/cypress-documentation/content/guides/references/error-messages.md

 ### <Icon name="exclamation-triangle" color="red"></Icon> Whoops, we can't run your tests

-This error may be seen when any of the following occur:
+This error happens when Cypress detects that the browser automation is not connected, or that Cypress's internal proxy is being bypassed.
+This is caused by one of the following:

 **A policy setting blocks the Cypress proxy server or browser extension**